scylladb/scylladb/docs/using-scylla/cdc/cdc-streams.rst

 .. note:: For a given stream there is no straightforward way to find a partition key which will get mapped to this stream, because of the partitioner, which uses the murmur3 hash function underneath (the truth is you can efficiently find such a key, as murmur3 is not a cryptographic hash, but it's not completely obvious).

 The set of used stream IDs is independent from the table.
-It's a global property of the Scylla cluster:
+It's a global property of the ScyllaDB cluster:

 .. code-block:: cql